yazgoo/yazgoo.github.io/blag-src/_posts/2019-02-18-creating-a-looper-in-shell-part-2.md

 rm background.wav layer.wav
 ```

-then, let's record background.wav (this is the same thing as [previous article](../12/creating-a-looper-in-shell.html)
+then, let's record background.wav - this is the same thing as in [previous article](../12/creating-a-looper-in-shell.html)

 ```shell
 record_background() {